 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-So why is the Super Nintendo screen black and white?
+So why could your Super Nintendo screen be black and white?

 If you want to know more about Super Nintendos and the screens being black and white, you will want to keep reading.
 You can also check out this video to troubleshoot why your screen is black and white.